tasos71/hms-restore-test/hms-test-availability/README.md

 pip install -r requirements.txt
 ```

-## Generate Thrift objects (optional step, if you don't want to use the version available in `gen-py` folder)
+## Generate Thrift objects (optional)

+Perform this step, if you don't want to use the generated version of the code available in `gen-py` folder.

 ```bash
 thrift --gen py thrift_defs/share/fb303/if/fb303.thrift